PML-N dissidents Zulfiqar Khosa, Dost Muhammad Khosa join PTI

 "We withdrew his name after it became controversial," the PTI chief insisted.
 "The important thing is not that the name was withdrawn, the important thing is to ensure that the elections are free and fair."

+When asked about Khyber Pakhtunkhwa Chief Minister Pervez Khattak's insistence that elections in Fata be held at the same time as the rest of the country, Khan said that the demand was genuine.
+"If elections in Fata are held a few months after the general elections, the new MPAs will be inducted in the KP Assembly at a later stage.
+He [Khattak] fears that this will destabilise the government.
+We don't want the elections to be delayed, but that is a genuine concern."

-Khan termed it "fortunate" that the people had raised their voices against Farooq Bandial's inclusion in the PTI.
+Khan termed it "fortunate" that the people had pointed out Farooq Bandial's criminal past and raised their voices against his inclusion in PTI, following which the party had expelled him.

 "We came to know that he had been in the PML-N for years but it was when he came to [join] us that people spoke out," he said.
 "This shows that PTI has a standard."